msai-amin/mathvisualizations/README.md

 - **Manifolds**: Curved surfaces with intrinsic geometry
 - **Geodesics**: Shortest paths on curved surfaces
 - **Parallel Transport**: How vectors change when moved along curved paths
+- **Metric Tensor**: Mathematical object that defines distances and angles
+- **Coordinate Projections**: How curved geometry appears in flat coordinates
+- **Metric Distortion**: The effect of curvature on geometric measurements

 ## Requirements